 c) The hammer blow shall be in line with the pile axis and the impact surfaces shall be flat and at right angles to the pile and hammer axis.

-The Contractor shall give adequate notice and provide all facilities to enable the to check driving resistances.
-A set for the purposes of the Contractor shall only be taken in the presence of the unless otherwise agreed.
+The Contractor shall give adequate notice and provide all facilities to enable the Project Manager to check driving resistances.
+A set for the purposes of the Contractor shall only be taken in the presence of the Project Manager unless otherwise agreed.

 At the start of the work and in new areas or sections, sets shall be taken at intervals during the last 3 m of driving to establish the behaviour of piles.

-The Contractor shall inform the without delay if an unexpected change in driving characteristics is noted.
+The Contractor shall inform the Project Manager without delay if an unexpected change in driving characteristics is noted.
 A detailed record of driving resistance over the full length of the nearest available pile shall be taken.

-Redrive checks if required shall be carried out by a procedure to be agreed by the .
+Redrive checks if required shall be carried out by a procedure to be agreed by the Project Manager.

 Piles shall be driven in an approved sequence to minimize the detrimental effects of heave and lateral displacement of the ground.

-Measurements shall be taken to determine the movement of ground or any pile resulting from the driving process when required by the .
+Measurements shall be taken to determine the movement of ground or any pile resulting from the driving process when required by the Project Manager.

-Where piles have risen or moved out of plumb as a result of driving adjacent piles the Contractor shall submit to the his proposals for correcting such faults and their avoidance in subsequent work.
+Where piles have risen or moved out of plumb as a result of driving adjacent piles the Contractor shall submit to the Project Manager his proposals for correcting such faults and their avoidance in subsequent work.

 Where preboring is required by the Contractor each pile shall be pitched into a hole pre-bored before driving to the required depth.

-Jetting shall be carried out only when approved by the and the Contractor shall submit detailed proposals and it shall not normally be undertaken over the last 3 m of penetration.
+Jetting shall be carried out only when approved by the Project Manager and the Contractor shall submit detailed proposals and it shall not normally be undertaken over the last 3 m of penetration.

 Pile driving shall be refused at the point where driving resistance exceeds either 300 blows per 0.3 meter (roughly 1 mm per blow) for five consecutive 0.3 meters (1.5 meters); or 800 blows for 0.3 meter of penetration.